tsukaeru/rushfiles-api-client/README.md

 )
 ...
 ```
-\* For all available methods, please see the `RushFiles\API\Client` class' [source file](https://github.com/RushfilesDevelopment/RushFiles.Client.Php/blob/master/src/API/Client.php)
+* For all available methods, please see the `Tsukaeru\RushFiles\API\Client` class' [source file](https://github.com/RushfilesDevelopment/RushFiles.Client.Php/blob/master/src/API/Client.php)

-\*\* For data structures returned and pass to the client, please see the [RushFiles API swagger documentation](https://clientgateway.rushfiles.com/swagger/ui/index#/)
+* For data structures returned and pass to the client, please see the [RushFiles API swagger documentation](https://clientgateway.rushfiles.com/swagger/ui/index#/)

 ### Using provided abstraction